nodejs/node/doc/api/cli.md

 ([reference](https://github.com/nodejs/node/issues/42511)).

 _The default max\_semi\_space\_size is
-16MB for 64bit system and 8MB for 32bit system.
+16MB for 64-bit systems and 8MB for 32-bit systems.
 The recommand value is 64MB or 128MB if your system have enough memory._

 [Chrome DevTools Protocol]: https://chromedevtools.github.io/devtools-protocol/